tymyrddin/blue/source/docs/soc/siem/cd/cybercorp2.md

 Put the PID of the spawned process `dwm.exe` first.

 ***Q10 The malicious code run by the script is a Reverse Shell.
-Identify the IP address and port number of its command center.
+Identify the IP address and port number of its command centre.
 Sample answer: 192.168.0.1:123***

 ```text
 (*winlogon.exe* OR *dwm.exe*) AND event_type: NetworkConnection